 The Mineta Consortium for Transportation Mobility organizes or participates in several transportation-related events each year.
 These include national summits, regional forums, industry conferences, or special events and broadcasts.
 You can find leading transportation experts at all of these events, making them an excellent resource not only for professional and research insights, but also for networking.

-98th Transportation Research Board Meeting - Washington, DC
+Transportation Research Board's 99th Annual Meeting - Washington, D.C.

-Research Associates with the Mineta Transportation Institute presented at this annual conference at the Washington Convention Center.
+MTI Research Associates and affiliated researchers presented at the 99th annual meeting of the Transportation Research Board.
+This event attracted more than 13,000 transportation professionals from around the world.
 The meeting program covered all transportation modes, with more than 5,000 presentations in nearly 800 sessions and workshops, addressing topics of interest to policy makers, administrators, practitioners, researchers, and representatives of government, industry, and academic institutions.
-A number of sessions and workshops focused on the spotlight theme for the 2019 meeting: Transportation for a Smart, Sustainable, and Equitable Future.
+A number of sessions and workshops focused on the spotlight theme for the 2020 meeting: A Century of Progress: Foundation for the Future.

 MTI Board of Trustees Meeting - Washington, DC